Skip to main content

 Information Required

-The application will first ask for information about you and the credit card that you will use to pay your invoice.
+The application will first ask for your information and the credit card that you will use to pay your invoice.
 The purpose for this information is to validate the credit card payment.
 For security purposes, the State Attorney’s Office does not retain your credit card information, and for that reason, you will be required to reenter credit card information for each payment you make.

 Security